Phoenixfire1081/QuickViz/README.md

 ## UI

 The UI allows you to split the screen up to a maximum of 4 panels, each with it's own view control.
+The panels on the left and right are resizable.

 ![Screenshot](resources/Layout.png)